EmilyGoose/ecosim/README.md

 Thanks to @AdamMc331 for helping with efficiency and style feedback.
 You can see his suggestions [here](https://github.com/AdamMc331/ecosim).

+# Features

+### All animals
+ * Have gender randomly determined at birth
+ * Can mate, child spawns next to parent
+    * If there's no room, the child won't spawn
+ * Find mates and food nearby
+    * Animals do not see the whole board at once
+ * Have a maximum health
+ * Do not eat when full

+### Sheep
+ * Prioritize mating over eating nearby plants

+### Wolves
+ * Fight other males nearby
+ * Prioritize mating over fighting over eating

+### Plants
+ * Live for a maximum of 10 ticks
+ * Have a parabolic function to determine health

+### Display
+ * Layered images for animal and gender images
+ * Displays number of wolves, sheep, and plants

 # Documentation for constants
 All constants that can be tweaked are at the beginning of EcoSim.java

+The default constants are the ones found to be the most balanced

 ### GRID_SIZE
 Integer determining the size of one side of the square world grid.
 10-100 recommended